weecology/data-sharing-paper/data_sharing_ms.md

 For example:

 * If a column should contain numeric values, check that there are no non-numeric values in the data.
-* Check that empty cells actually represent missing data, and not mistakes in data entry, and indicate that they are empty using the appropriate null values (see recommendatio 6).
+* Check that empty cells actually represent missing data, and not mistakes in data entry, and indicate that they are empty using the appropriate null values (see recommendation 6).
 * Scan your data for consistency in unit of measurement, data type (_e.g.,_ numeric, character), naming scheme (_e.g.,_ taxonomy, location).

 Then ask someone else to look over your metadata and data and provide you with feedback about anything they didn't understand.